benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q115.png)

-_**Q125:** Any dragon that the number of dragons it freezed is greater than the number of dragons that freezed it_
+_**Q125:** Any dragon that the number of dragons it froze is greater than the number of dragons that froze it_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q125.png)

-_**Q126:** Any dragon that the number of dragons it freezed is greater than the number of dragons it didn't freeze_
+_**Q126:** Any dragon that the number of dragons it froze is greater than the number of dragons it didn't freeze_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q126.png)